-Big data is often defined as having three v’s: volume, velocity and variety.
+Big data is often defined as having three v’s: Volume, velocity, and variety.
 We stand in a data deluge that is showering large volumes of data at high velocities with a lot of variety.
-With all this data comes information and with that information comes the potential for innovation.
+With all this data comes information, and with that information comes innovation potential.
 Let’s take a closer look at these “three v’s” of big data and how they help us understand this highly complex field.

 This is a transcript from the video series Big Data: How Data Analytics Is Transforming the World.
-Watch it now, on The Great Courses Plus.
+Watch it now, Wondrium.

 Learn more about the tremendous scope and power of data analytics

 Finally, there is variety.
-One reason for this can stem from the need to look at historical data.
-But data today may be more complete than data of yesterday.
+One reason for this can stem from the need to look at historical data, but data today may be more complete than data of yesterday.
 The cost of a gigabyte in the 1980s was about a million dollars.
 So, a smartphone with 16 gigabytes of memory would be a $16 million device.
-Today, someone might comment that 16 gigabytes really isn’t that much memory.
+Today, someone might comment that 16 gigabytes isn’t much memory.
 This is why yesterday’s data may not have been stored or have been stored in a suitable format compared to what can be stored today.
 Now, consider satellite imagery.
-The images come in large variety of aspect ratios.
-While I know that a satellite image will contain pixels, I don’t necessarily know what is in the picture, or not in the picture.
-I don’t necessarily know where to look.
-I may not even know what to look for.
+The images come in a large variety of aspect ratios.
+While we know that a satellite image will contain pixels, we don’t necessarily know what is in the picture, or not in the picture.
+I don’t necessarily know where to look and I may not even know what to look for.

 Learn more about how to put data to work in your own life

 The Three V’s